JorgePablol/Portfolio-Road-Map-And-Resume/README.md

 * Power BI 2.92.943.0

 ### [Github (click to go to the repository)](https://github.com/JorgePablol/Data-Analysis-Real-State-with-Power-BI)
-I have a repository explaining the results and the way I made the project, go there [clicking](https://github.com/JorgePablol/Data-Analysis-Real-State-with-Power-BI)

 ### Online Visualization
 Watch the entire report on Power BI from your browser [link.](https://app.powerbi.com/view?r=eyJrIjoiZWQyMjQxMDEtZjIyMC00OWFkLTkwYmYtMmVlZDVlYjZiZjNiIiwidCI6IjJlZGE0M2M5LTUxYzktNDAwMi1iZjJmLTlmY2QwMzZmNjdkNyJ9&pageName=ReportSectionf6913e9c09601dd278ae)